scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 Deadlines are great!
 Oh wait... you said due tomorrow?

-Our last pitfall is that **items with deadlines or non-negotiable work don't fit the methodology.** Incidents need immediate attention.
+Our last pitfall is that **items with deadlines or non-negotiable work don't into Shape Up.** Incidents need immediate attention.
 Critical bugs can't wait for the next betting cycle.
 Urgent customer requests often have immovable deadlines tied to business commitments.

 Bug X with appetite Y that needs to be done before Z (where Z is in a few days/weeks) doesn't really make sense in the context of Shape Up.
 Sure, this type of work exists, and must be worked on, but would a consumed appetite really change anything?
 If it wouldn't, then it is simply unbounded work with high priority that will risk the teams delivery... and that's OK!